SITONGRUC/My-Solutions-to-Leetcode-problems/sql/readme.md

 ####  3. CASE function: CASE WHEN ...
 ELSE ...
 END

+there is two kind of case

+1 Simple case statetment : CASE [variable] WHEN [value] THEN [return value] ELSE [return] END 2 Searched case statement, use when there is a null value need to process

 ####  4. WINDOW FUNCTION:
 LAG(),LEAD(),RANK(),MAX() MIN(),SUM(),DENSE_RANK()  SUM() OVER(PARTITION BY ...
 ORDER BY ..)
 DENSE_RANKI()